Green-underside Blue (Glaucopsyche alexis)

 24663 F a fairly typical female, in terms of the heaviness of the spotting and the ground colour.
 220

-25562 PR a mating pair, the female on the right.
+25562 PAIR a mating pair, the female on the right.
 The female is unusually quite blue, illustrating how variable this species can be.
 1000

 a mating pair, female below.
 The male seems fairly normal, albeit with only three smallish unh post-discal spots, but the female is clearly green with a strong basal green flush, and a series of five small unh post-discal spots.
 I have never seen any alexis to be this clearly green.